amda-phd/femhoot-api/readme.md

 Once the server is up and running, a request to any of its endpoints will go through the following steps.

 1. **Authentication** (unless `auth` is declared as `false` in the route definition).
 The default authentication strategy is the bearer token strategy which is implemented by the `authenticate` method of the `Auth` app class.
-This method extracts the token from the request headers and uses the `Auth` model static method `authenticate` to check its vericity and retrieve the user's credentials and **scoping** to determine the user's current permissions.
+This method extracts the token from the request headers and uses the `Auth` model static method `authenticate` to check its vericity.
 2. **Validation**.
 Each route will validate `headers`, `params`, `query` and/or `payload` against a `Joi` validation schema.
 If this validation fails, a `failAction` will be thrown before the request reaches the handler.
 This `failAction` is processed and _boomfied_ via a server option defined at `manifest`.
 3. **Handler**.
 If the request reaches the route's handler, it will be pipped into one of the server methods created by the `app-wrapper` plugin.
 The wrapping will take care of the error catching, processing and translation (if needed) and the original method (as defined in the contructor classes contained in `app/`) will handle the product logic, the connections to the required database collections and the use of the models' statics and methods.